Female body fat percentage can be mystifying.

 But adding measurements into the mix can help you see where you really lie in terms of health.

-On the flip side, if you have the same neck measurement (i.e. build) but your waist is only 26 inches and your hips are only 36 inches, then your body fat percentage is 22%.
-In other words, just losing two inches off your waist and hips without losing any scale weight takes you from 28% to 22%, which means you’re not only healthy but very fit, because you’ve replaced fat weight with muscle weight.
+On the flip side, if you have the same neck measurement (i.e. build) but your waist is 27 inches and your hips are 37 inches, then your body fat percentage is 24%.
+In other words, just losing a few inches without losing any scale weight takes you from 28% to 24%, which means you’re not only healthy but very fit, because you’ve replaced 6 pounds of fat weight with muscle weight.

 And I probably don’t have to explain to you that – unless you become too lean, which we’ll talk about, too – having a higher proportion of muscle to fat is good for your health.